Kingston Penitentiary: Notable inmates

 Kingston Penitentiary had been home to many of Canada's most dangerous and notorious criminals.
 James Donnelly, patriarch of the Donnelly family, was sentenced to be hanged on September 17, 1859, for the murder of Patrick Farrell.
 A petition for clemency started by his wife Johannah saw his sentence reduced to seven years in Kingston Penitentiary.

 Other notable inmates include Lizzie Lessard, Wayne Ford, Russell Williams, Paul Bernardo, Clifford Olson, Roger Caron and Grace Marks.
 Wayne Boden, the Canadian "Vampire Rapist" died there in March 2006.
 Tim Buck, leader of the Communist Party, was a prisoner at Kingston Penitentiary convicted under Section 98 of the Criminal Code during the early 1930s.
 Bernie Guindon, the president of the Satan's Choice Motorcycle Club who served part of his rape sentence at Kingston penitentiary in 1969-1970 described Kingston penitentiary as a very harsh prison where the other prisoners were not permitted to speak to one another outside of their cells unless a guard was present.
 Guindon's son, Harley Davidson Guindon, was held at Kingston in 2011.
 Several of the Port Hope 8 such as Gary Comeau, Merv Blaker, Jeff McLeod, and Richard Sauvé were held at Kingston Penitentiary in 1979–1980.
 The gangster Gregory Woolley served his sentence at Kingston Penitentiary between 2005 and 2007.
 Howard Chard, the chief enforcer of the Papalia family, was the boxing champion of Kingston Penitentiary in the 1940s.
 Gregory Woolley, the boss of the Hells Angels puppet gang, the Rockers, served his prison sentence at Kingston Penitentiary between 2005 and 2011.

 Marie-Anne Houde, formerly convicted for the murder of her stepdaughter Aurore Gagnon, was sentenced to life in Kingston Penitentiary, following the appeal to commute her sentence to death citing health reasons.
 She was released on June 29, 1935.

 Robert Gentles was killed by six guards in 1993.
-Gentles's mother Carmeta believed that the guards were motivated by racism in their attack on her son but was unsuccessful in bringing charges against the guards independent of the Crown.
-Two men, Ravin Gill and Bradley Waugh, placed wanted posters for the six guards around Kingston which led to their being charged with criminal libel.
+Two men, Ravin Gill and Bradley Waugh, placed wanted posters for the six guards around the city which led to their being charged with criminal libel.
 The ensuing criminal case resulted in the law being struck down in Ontario.
 A coroner's inquest concluded Gentles's death was accidental.

 Mohammad and Hamed Shafia were imprisoned in the penitentiary after being convicted of killing Mohammad's three daughters and first wife.
 Michael Rafferty was serving a life sentence for his role in the kidnapping, rape and murder of eight-year-old Victoria Stafford of Woodstock, but has since been relocated.